-At PHILLIPS, we work towards developing a program around the individual needs of each child.
-The success a student experiences in our school programs may be expressed in many ways.
-We focus on each child and define successful outcomes according to the needs, potential, and documented progress and data collected for that child.
+At PHILLIPS, we work towards developing a program around each child.
+The success a student has in our school programs may be expressed in many ways.
+We focus on each child and define successful outcomes according to the needs and potential of that child.